-- Use the attached authorization form; - Use the pharmacy label with the practitioner's instruction (sufficient for the portion related to "written order of a practitioner") plus a parent/guardian written permission note (meets the other requirement if it includes the date, medication name, dosage, time to give, the reason for giving, and your signature).
+- Use the authorization form; - Use the pharmacy label with the practitioner's instruction (sufficient for the portion related to "written order of a practitioner") plus a parent/guardian written permission note (meets the other requirements if it includes the date, medication name, dosage, time to give, the reason for giving, and your signature).

 In order for the school to administer non-prescription medication, written authorization from the parent/guardian must be on file at the school and updated on an annual basis.
-You may use the attached form to meet that requirement.